Preparing for your Dry Feb

 Remember why you started!
 Whatever your motivation was for signing up, remind yourself of it throughout the month to help stay strong!

-Dry Feb is a fundraising campaign aimed at challenging social drinkers to change their habits for a month and make some healthy lifestyle changes.
+Dry Feb is a fundraising campaign that challenges people who drink alcohol socially to change their patterns for a month and make some healthy lifestyle changes.
 We encourage people to stick to the cancer prevention recommendations for the rest of the year.
 We advise people who drink 5 or more drinks a day or people who are dependent on alcohol to speak with their healthcare provider before signing up to Dry Feb.